Robotic Contact Juggling: Related Work

 \subsubsection{General Spatial Rolling}

 General methods exist for simulating rigid bodies in contact, some of which explicitly handle rolling contacts.
-Anitescu et al. develop a general method for contact dynamic simulations \cite{Anitescu1996}.
-It uses a complementary formulation that allows simulation of multiple rigid bodies, and uses the first-order-rolling equations from Montana \cite{Montana1988} to solve for contact constraints.
+Anitescu et al.\ develop a general method for contact dynamic simulations \cite{Anitescu1996}.
+It uses a complementary formulation that allows simulation of multiple rigid bodies, and it uses the first-order-rolling equations from Montana \cite{Montana1988} to solve for contact constraints.
 Liu and Wang develop a time-stepping method for rigid-body dynamics that specifically addresses rolling contacts \cite{Liu2005}.
-Duindam et al. model the kinematics and dynamics of compliant contact between bodies moving in Euclidean space \cite{Duindam2003}.
+Duindam et al.\ model the kinematics and dynamics of compliant contact between bodies moving in Euclidean space \cite{Duindam2003}.
+Iwamura et al.\ outline near-optimal motion planning for nonholonomic systems, which is relevant for spatial rolling \cite{Iwamura2000}.
 There are many software packages for performing dynamic simulations \cite{Ivaldi2014}, and a subset of those can explicitly handle rolling constraints.
 Because each object state is represented as an independent six-dof rigid body, these methods allow for non-zero contact distances (separation or penetration) and are not specifically focused on modeling the rolling interaction between objects.